 One way to achieve a better work/life balance in the lead-up to retirement is to adopt a transition to retirement income stream (TRIS).
 Once you have reached your preservation age, which is currently at least 57 (depending on your date of birth), then you can access between 4 per cent and 10 per cent of your superannuation as an income stream.
 This will let you work fewer hours but maintain your standard of living.

 Despite losing some of their tax advantages on July 1 last year, a TRIS strategy still holds its appeal for people who want to use it as it was originally intended – to aid in the transition to retirement.(ii)

 In the past no tax was payable on earnings from your TRIS investments; now you will be taxed at 15 per cent.
 But the favourable tax treatment of withdrawals remains the same.
-Once you reach 60, any monies withdrawn from your TRIS pension are tax free.
+Once you reach 60, any monies withdrawn from your TRIS pension are tax Complimentary.
 For those aged 56 to 60, you will pay tax at your marginal rate but then enjoy a 15 per cent offset.